-- There are at minimum 10 manufacturing stepsutilizing equipment such as melting furnaces, hot and cold rolling mills, atmosphere treatment furnaces, acids and inorganic coating materials, tool steel precision slitters, etc. - Some photographs of the manufacturing steps highlighted in blue are on the following slides.
+- These are the typical manufacturing steps and utilize equipment such as melting furnaces, hot and cold rolling mills, atmosphere treatment furnaces, acids and inorganic coating materials, tool steel precision slitters, etc. - In defense of the manufacturers, the process for making lamination-ready Si-Fe strip involves many processing steps and utilizes expensive manufacturing equipment.